smykes/graphql-tech-talk/readme.md

 - Add pip to your path if you haven't already done so.
 - Intall Django via pip via: `python3 pip install django`
 - Install Graphene for Django via: `python3 pip install "graphene-django>=2.0"`
-- MOre instructions to come?
+- More instructions to come?

 ### NodeJS Instalation
 - If you don't already have NodeJS on your machineg go to the [Node Website](https://nodejs.org/en/) and download the appropriate package.